-------------------

 An established, self-contained community with nearly 7,500 residents and a variety of neighborhods, Fairfield Glade has many of the amenities of a town, although it is not incorporated.
 Buyers have a wide selection of home styles from which to choose, including single family homes, town homes and condominiums.
 Most residences sit on a wooded lot, and higher priced properties are usually close to either a lake or a golf course.

-Prices start in the high-$100,000s.
-The monthly HOA/Membership fee is about $112.
+Prices generally start in the mid-$100,000s.
+The monthly HOA/Membership fee is about $120.
 Amenities are pay as you go.
+There may also be a $5,000 buy in fee.
 Please check with a Realtor to verify these prices as they may change.

 Fairfield Glade has just about every necessity that residents need.
 Eleven spring-fed lakes, 12 tennis courts, two marinas, riding stables, beaches, recreation centers, a library, a full-service grocery store, a wellness center with indoor pools and a walking track, two country clubs, restaurants, a dog park and a shopping mall with a post office, a pharmacy and a hardware store mean that homeowners raretly have to leave the community.